You Gotta Know These Active Volcanoes

 All of the volcanoes in this article are either stratovolcanoes or shield volcanoes.
 A stratovolcano is a conical volcano that has been gradually built up by layers of rock strata.
 A shield volcano is built up over time by broad sheets of viscous lava until it resembles a warrior’s shield.
 Stratovolcanoes are more common and tend to have more dramatic profiles.

 - Mount Erebus, a stratovolcano, is the second-highest volcano in Antarctica (but tallest active one) and the southernmost active volcano in the world.
 Mount Erebus sits on Ross Island.
 It took its name from the primordial personification of darkness in Greek mythology.
 The northeast slope of Mount Erebus is known as “Fang Ridge,” and the volcano’s underground magma produces unique pieces of feldspar known as “Erebus crystals.”
-In 1979 an Air New Zealand jet crashed into the side of Mount Erebus during a whiteout, killing over 250 people.
+In 1979 an Air New Zealand jet crashed into the side of Mount Erebus, killing 257 people.

 - Mount Etna is a stratovolcano in eastern Sicily that plays a significant role in ancient Greek myths.
 Zeus trapped the monster Typhon under Mount Etna, and the volcano is also the site of Hephaestus’s forges.
 Mount Etna overlooks the Sicilian town of Catania.
 It most recently erupted in 2015.
 Earlier eruptions occurred in 1928 (destroying the village of Mascali) and in 1669, after which the volcano was thought to have gone dormant.
 There is a large depression on the side of Mount Etna known as Valle del Bove, or “Valley of the Ox.”